-Modeling Conclusion
+Modeling conclusion

-Although varying the stimulus size in theory allows one to distinguish the area vs. amplitude hypothesis, our data do not readily conform to either model prediction.
-We offer a hybrid model that fits the data reasonably well but we do not claim that neural asymmetries in both area and amplitude underlie the VMA.
+Although varying the stimulus size in theory allows one to distinguish the area versus amplitude hypothesis, our data do not readily conform to either model prediction.
+We offer a hybrid model that fits the data reasonably well, but we do not claim that neural asymmetries in both area and amplitude underlie the VMA.

-Our experimental and modeling work indicate that it is non-trivial to disentangle the area and amplitude hypotheses.
-Such a distinction is important in certain domains of research, e.g., perceptual learning (Furmanski et al., 2004) and sensory deprivation (Fine et al., 2005).
+Our experimental and modeling work indicate that it is nontrivial to disentangle the area and amplitude hypotheses.
+Such a distinction is important in certain domains of research, for example, perceptual learning (Furmanski, Schluppeck, & Engel, 2004) and sensory deprivation (Fine, Finney, Boynton, & Dobkins, 2005).
 Although our results did not yield an unambiguous interpretation, further experimentation and modeling using similar approaches will shed more light on this issue.